Skip to main content

 ..post('/api/users', createUserHandler);

-There are two types of categories of middlewares: global and route-specific.
-Global middlewares apply to all routes in your application, while route-specific middlewares apply only to routes under a specific path.
+There are two categories of middleware: global and route-specific.
+Global middleware applies to all routes in your application, while route-specific middleware applies only to routes under a specific path.

 Global Middleware: applies to all routes in your application: